-It’s 2017, and we’re deep into the age of the customer, but Customer Communications Management (CCM) still largely operates in a vacuum.
+It’s 2018, and we’re deep into the age of the customer, but customer communications management (CCM) still largely operates in a vacuum.
 Human resources, creative assets, business processes, and technology investments are largely managed by individual departments and duplicated across organizations.
 This results in a disjointed customer experience across customer journeys.

 Companies that lead their industry in customer experience (CX) now see CCM as part of their overarching CX strategy, and have taken steps to truly integrate the two.
 And that trend is accelerating; we see it further accelerating and evolving over the next three to five years.

 The adoption of cloud- and container-based software solutions will become much more mainstream in the very near term.
 The reasons will vary from company to company — most out of a need for more deployment flexibility and business agility — but all will be looking to be more responsive to their customers at any time, in any place, over any channel.

 Most companies will avoid placing all of their eggs in any one vendor’s basket.
 They will consolidate home-grown and commercial CCM solutions into a best-in-class offering, which will be integrated with digital experience (DX) components via RESTful APIs.
 The sharing of data and content across the DX architecture will be more commonplace, as will multi-user collaboration become when composing communications, thanks to a greater use of open source software and open standards, and the rise of a CCM/CX shared-services model.